This post may contain affiliate links.

-Nothing says “beach vacation” like a stretch of soft, white sand seashore with dazzling water splashing up the shoreline.
+Nothing says “beach vacation” like the perfect Costa Rican beach.
+Just think- a stretch of soft, white sand seashore with dazzling water splashing up the shoreline.
 And Costa Rica has a good number of gorgeous white sand coastlines to entice even the pickiest of sand chasers!

 From the vibrant Pacific shoreline to the more low-key Caribbean coast, here are some of the best white sand beaches in Costa Rica.
 If you are looking for black sand beaches, make sure to check out Playa Negra.